Data Privacy Statement

-This data privacy regulation is subject to change to take account of any new developments regarding technology, content or statutory requirements.
-You should therefore read this data privacy clause regularly to ensure that you are up-to-date.
-This version of the data privacy statement dates from May 2018.
+This data privacy statement is subject to change to take account of any new developments regarding technology, content or statutory requirements.
+As such, we kindly ask you to regularly review this data privacy statement in order to keep abreast of the latest developments.
+This data privacy statement is from May 2018.

-Wulf Gaertner Autoparts AG is committed to continuously improving its services offered to customers, business partners, applicants and interested parties.
+Wulf Gaertner Autoparts AG strives to constantly improve its service for customers, business partners, applicants and interested parties.